mcchas/rc-ex3-esp/README.md

 The protocol was reversed from an Mitsubishi application which only runs on Windows XP.

 The program does not appear to be publicly available.
-I managed to get it from a user on forum (thanks @Jesus-whirlpool) who found it from another user on a Russian forum..
+I managed to get this from a user on forum which had been passed on from another user on another obscure forum..

-The reversing setup used a WinXP virtual machine running the mitsubish application and a USP-over-IP client.
+The reversing setup used a Windows 7 virtual machine running the mitsubish application in XP compatability mode and a USP-over-IP client.
 The Mitsubish pannel was connected to a Raspberry Pi running USPIP.
 Tcpdump was used to monitor the data between the client and the device.